Programming641/computer_vision_algorithm3/README.md

 **Caution:** image format must NOT be JPG!!!
 JPG does not work!
 Use PNG instead.

-**recent update** all fundamental algorithms are now complete for now.. the rest is to analyze and combine the results from them!
+**recent update:** all fundamental algorithms are now complete for now.. the rest is to analyze and combine the results from them!

 ## Directory structure